-Where a child's needs are considerable and there is little progress despite receiving an individualised programme and/or concentrated support, the decision may be taken to request an EHC Plan assessment by the Local Authority.
-This process involves presenting detailed records of the schools' provision and its impact for their consideration.
-Parents/carers are fully involved in the process and have the opportunity to contribute to the application submitted.
 Only a very small proportion of children will require an EHC Plan (currently 4.3 per cent of a school's population, based on Gov.UK data).
 These children are likely to have severe or complex needs, often life-long, that require more specialist advice and support.
+An EHC plan can only be issued after a child or young person has gone through the process of an Education, Health and Care needs assessment.